D4WN-9/VSD_OpenLANE_PD_workshop/README.md

   - [Day 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK](#day-1---inception-of-open-source-eda-openlane-and-sky130-pdk)
     - [How to talk to computers?](#How-to-talk-to-computers)

+# Day 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK
-# How to talk to computers?
+## How to talk to computers?
 Processor die is a single continuous piece of semiconductor material (usually silicon).